rajesh-ranjan-git/MovieMania/README.md

 <h1>Rajesh Ranjan (Author)</h1>

-This is an Movie-Hub App created with React + Vite.
+This is a Movie-Hub Application created using React & Vite.

 YOu can browser for Movies, TV Shows along with Popular, Trending, Upcoming, Now Playing, On AIR, Similar and Recommeded MOvies/TV Shows.